DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 Once the faulty module has been identified, fixing the problem is considerably simpler.

 When a program must be modified, modular programming simplifies the job.
+>You can link new or debugged modules to an existing program with the confidence that the rest of the program will not change.